Diverticulosis is when pockets called diverticula form in the walls of your digestive tract.

 Your doctor might take these steps to know for sure:

 Gather your medical history.
-He’ll ask you about your diet, general health, meds you take, and how often you have bowel movements.
+They’ll ask you about your diet, general health, meds you take, and how often you have bowel movements.

 Perform tests.
 These might include: